How to Train a Ferret to Come

 Now she should come when you call her, without enticement!
 When she is coming when called consistently, you can then stop giving her a treat every time.
 You can then giver her intermittent rewards–every 2 or 3 times she comes when you call her.
 It is not recommended that you stop rewarding her entirely.
 Remember, ferrets are motivated by tasty tidbits, not by praise or the desire to please you!

-Training Your Ferret to Come Without a Partner
+How to Train a Ferret to Come without a Partner

 If you don’t have someone who will commit to daily training sessions with you, you can replace the other person with a ferret leash and harness.
 The leash keeps her from wandering away.
 You can then direct your ferret toward the training target.
 When you put the spoon under her nose, tell her to come while gently pulling on the leash so she follows the stick.
 The remainder of the training is the same process as with a partner.
 When she’s coming consistently when called, you can remove the leash!